Some generic fractal properties of bounded self-adjoint operators: Introduction

 Here, we explore some dynamical consequences of the general above results.
 We recall that if~$T$ is a bounded self-adjoint operator acting on~$\mathcal H$, then ${\mathbb{R}} \ni t \mapsto e^{-itT}$ is a one-parameter strongly continuous unitary evolution group and, for each $\psi\in\mathcal{H}$, $(e^{-itT}\psi)_{t \in \mathbb{R}}$ is the unique wave packet solution to the Schr\"odinger equation \begin{SE} \end{SE}

 Next, we list two quantities usually considered to probe the large time behaviour of the dynamics $e^{-itT}\psi$.
-The (time-average) {\em quantum return probability} $\langle \gamma_\psi^T \rangle (t)$, which gives the (time-average) probability of finding the particle at time $t>0$ in its initial state $\psi$,
+The first one is the so-called (time-average) {\em quantum return probability} $\langle \gamma_\psi^T \rangle (t)$, which gives the (time-average) probability of finding the particle at time $t>0$ in its initial state $\psi$: